MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 - The hidden manna is talking about Jesus being the bread of life.
 - We do not know what exactly the white stone refers too.
 A white stone could be a gift that means anything, it could be an invitation to a party, it could be a showing of friendship or many other things.
 ### The Corrupt or Papal Church / Thyatira
-Thyatira means - perpetual sacrifice
+Thyatira means - ==perpetual== sacrifice
-The Roman Catholic Eucharist is the very sacrifice of the Body and Blood of the Lord Jesus which he instituded to PERPETUARE the sacrifice of the cross throughout the ages until His re
+The Roman Catholic Eucharist is the very sacrifice of the Body and Blood of the Lord Jesus which he instituted to ==PERPETUARE== the sacrifice of the cross throughout the ages until His return in glory.

+The Bible teaches that the sacrifice of Jesus Christ was once and is forever and completely finished.
+It is not on

 AD 590-1517 (Thyatira) - Papal Church (The Roman Catholic Church ruled and rained                                    with the pope in the dark ages and was doing lots of bad                                    things)
 - Papal comes from the word pope